This ground beef taco recipe, made with homemade taco seasoning, creates a flavor-packed weeknight meal! Easy to make and ready in only 25 minutes!

 - Type of Beef – Ground beef tacos are more popular in the U.S., while shredded beef is the choice of most Mexican cooks.

 - Taco Shells – Hard taco shells and flour tortillas are rarely used for tacos.
 Mexicans prefer to serve tacos on soft corn tortillas.
+If you’re looking for a paleo option, here’s a great recipe for paleo tortillas.

 - Toppings – The popular taco toppings in America are lettuce, tomatoes, and cheese.
 Mexicans top their tacos with diced onion and fresh cilantro.